LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="LoginByPhone-post-">Phone Login (POST)</h4>
- This API retrieves a copy of the user data based on the Phone [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-login)
+ This API retrieves a copy of the user data based on the Phone

 ```java